-If you are eating fast food more than a few times a week, this is the best place to cut...
-If you’re staying on the 1$ menu, that’s fine, but if you are buying the big meals and spending more than $10 at any time, you need to cut this out.
-Besides, the nutritional value and harm that it does to your health could jeopardise your ability to work on a steady basis.
+If you are eating fast food more than a few times a week, this is the best place to cut... even if you’re eating off the 1$ menu.
+If you are buying the big meals and spending more than $10 at any time, you need to cut this out.
+Besides, the nutritional value and harm that it does to your health you could jeopardize your an otherwise steady work income.

 If there is a dollar store near you, start looking at what you can get there instead of where you normally shop.
 Think about it, all the things that you normally buy – mouthwash, toothpaste, canned goods - could just cost you a buck instead of twice or three times that amount.
-If you have never looked at the dollar store as a main source of grocery for your needs, stop by one and take a look.
-Yes, the people that shop there are a little different from you – hold up, they’re the same as you, they all want to save more than they’re spending - swallow your pride, get in and get out.
+If you have never looked at the dollar store as the main source of grocery or other needs, stop by one and take a look.
+Yes, the people that shop there are a little different from you – hold up, they’re the same as you, they all want to save more than they’re spending.
+Swallow your pride, get in and get out.

 It's time to ask yourself if you really need something before you buy it.
 Driving the speed limit, and taking care of your car's maintenance to avoid costly repairs.
 If you gamble, stop – this includes playing scratch forms or sweepstakes that you pay for.